othmar52/instrupella/README.md

   - [ ] pre rendering data for waveforms @see https://codepen.io/entonbiba/pen/VPqvME & https://wavesurfer-js.org/faq/
   - [ ] consider to have assignable samples on left half of MIDI controller "Numark DJ2GO2"
   - [ ] compatibility to mobile portrait orientation
+  - [ ] npm served dev-instance does not work in Firefox (built version works)

 ## Resources for development